Undergraduate Celtic MA Hons programmes

 * Please note that this degree combination does not have the same structure as all the others, though it is still a four-year degree.

-If you’d like to study on any of our undergraduate programmes, you must apply through UCAS, the Universities and Colleges Admissions Service.
+To study on any of our undergraduate programmes, you must apply through UCAS, the Universities and Colleges Admissions Service.

 Skills and experience